Our Vision Statement

 - Our PTA augments the principal and school’s budget which allows for additional staff and support throughout the school.

-- Festivities include back-to-school watermelon socials, international potluck celebrations, fall carnival and fun run, math night, art night, teacher appreciation lunches and much more!
+- Festivities include back-to-school watermelon socials, Fall Fun Run & Carnival, Multi-Cultural Night, math night, art night, teacher appreciation lunches and much more!